TOPetit/TOPetit/README.md

 I am currently a computer science student at ENSEEIHT.

-Most recent activity : 8 weeks internship at iMaths, University of Toulon.
+Most recent activity : java and python dev at Atos.